-Each Fall, the performance of BIO Faculty during the previous Fall and Spring will be evaluated by the BIO Faculty Evaluation Committee (BFEC) which includes the Associate Chairs for Education of the Biology Departments and several senior BIO faculty.
-The BIO Director chairs the annual meeting.
+Each Fall, the performance of BIO Faculty during the previous Fall and Spring will be evaluated by the BIO Faculty Evaluation Committee (BFEC) which includes the Associate Chairs for Education of the Biology Departments and several members of BIO Executive Committee B. The BIO Director chairs the annual meeting.
 Information used for the evaluations will be Classroom Observation Reports, Teaching Reflections, CIS Scores, and Faculty Annual Reports (FARs), including a DEI statement.

 As the committee will base their evaluations only on the documents listed above (not on other knowledge that individual committee members might have), it is of extreme importance that each BIO Faculty member reports their activities fully on their FAR.
 The FAR should, at the very least, contain a list of all Teaching, Professional Development, Service, and Research Activities for the preceding year.
 If there are details, for example, about specific teaching innovations, they should be listed in the FAR, in the Teaching Reflections, or both.
+Note that faculty appointed to teach in BIO need to submit a FAR only if their total appointment as faculty is at least 50%.
+Faculty whose appointments as instructors are <50% can document their relevant activities by sending a memo to the BIO office.